UtbOvertorneaPM/EquipmentManagementSystem/README.md

     Server is the IP of the server, if it's on the local computer set it to localhost

-    DbName is the name of the database
+    DbName is the name of the database (step 3)

     Domain is the domain and/or users that will have access to the application page, domain and users must be delimited by \\ ( DomainName\\Username )